i-on-project/core/docs/implementation/user_api/Authentication.md

 # Authentication

-The user authentication flow is based on authentication methods that upon completion lead to the obtention of the `code` which implements the [`OAuth 2.0 Authorization Code Grant`](https://auth0.com/docs/flows/authorization-code-flow).

 ## Authentication Flow

 The following diagram represents an example of the authentication procedure where `C` is the client application (for example, `i-on Android`), `S` is the i-on Core Authentication Server and `U` is the user.